pingcap/docs/ticdc/manage-ticdc.md

 > **Warning:**
 >
-> For the table without a valid index, operations such as `INSERT` and `REPLACE` are not reentrant, so there is a risk of data redundancy.
+> For tables without a valid index, operations such as `INSERT` and `REPLACE` are not reentrant, so there is a risk of data redundancy.
 TiCDC guarantees that data is distributed only at least once during the replication process.
-Therefore, enabling this feature to replicate the table without a valid index will definitely cause data redundancy.
+Therefore, enabling this feature to replicate tables without a valid index will definitely cause data redundancy.
 If you do not accept data redundancy, it is recommended to add an effective index, such as adding a primary key column with the `AUTO RANDOM` attribute.